 How struggles with mental health and addictions can help us be the church

-The church needs to get better at discussing mental health issues (including depression, bipolar, and anxiety) and addictions (including alcohol, drugs, pornography, gambling, work, and sexual).
+The church needs to get better at talking about mental health issues (including depression, bipolar, and anxiety) and about addictions (including alcohol, drugs, pornography, gambling, work, and sexual).

 And we need spaces where Christian leaders, pastors, and congregational members can be honest about their own struggles with these things.
 Open conversations.
-Care within the community.
-Gracious steps toward reconciliation where needed and toward help, wholeness, and hope.
+Care within community.
+And gracious steps toward reconciliation where needed, and toward help, wholeness, and hope.

 Mental Health and Addictions in the Church

-Mental health issues and addictions are as common in the church and among its leaders as they are in society.
-In fact, the W.H.O. indicates that mental health problems are one of the major health issues worldwide, and the pandemic has worsened the situation.
+Mental health issues and addictions are as common in the church and among its leaders, as they are in society.
+In fact, the W.H.O. indicates that mental health problems are on the rise and will become the # 2 health issue worldwide by the year 2020.

 So we need to realize that theologies and practices of pastoral care, humility, community, vulnerability, human flourishing, brokenness, sexuality, addiction, forgiveness, reconciliation, healing, restoration, and hope (to name a few) are not just nice ideas or worthy projects for research students, these theologies need to become priorities for the church and its ministers.